 For more on Clayco Rising, visit our website.

-The Juneteenth Program and the Juneteenth Advisory Committee was formed to assist the Clayco Foundation with the solicitation and expenditure of donations for charitable purposes and to support education, awareness, and charitable causes related to Juneteenth and furthering anti racism causes across a wide spectrum.
+The Juneteenth Program and the Juneteenth Advisory Committee were formed to assist the Clayco Foundation with the solicitation and expenditure of donations for charitable purposes and to support education, awareness, and charitable causes related to Juneteenth and furthering anti racism causes across a wide spectrum.

 Celebrated on June 19th of each calendar year, Juneteenth commemorates the day in 1865 when enslaved African Americans in Galveston, Texas learned they were free from slavery.
 Although the Emancipation Proclamation was signed in 1863, many African Americans were still enslaved in some states.
 Today, Juneteenth remains a celebration of freedom and hope.

-Clayco Executive Chairman & Founder, Bob Clark and Executive Vice President, Tom Sieckhaus, serve as Lead Mentors for this initiative, with Executive Vice President, Otto Nichols, Clayco Shareholder, as Lead Trustee and members of the Advisory Committee advising and assisting the Foundation in all matters related to the Juneteenth Program.
+Clayco Executive Chairman & Founder Bob Clark, and Executive Vice President Tom Sieckhaus, serve as Lead Mentors for this initiative, with Executive Vice President Otto Nichols, Clayco Shareholder, as Lead Trustee and members of the Advisory Committee advising and assisting the Foundation in all matters related to the Juneteenth Program.